AleksandrRogov/DynamicsWebApi/README.md

 - **CRUD operations**.
 Including Fetch XML, Actions and Functions in Microsoft Dataverse Web API.
 - **Table Definitions (Entity Metadata)**.
 Query and modify Table, Column, Choice (Option Set) and Relationship definitions.
 - **File Fields**.
 Upload, Download and Delete data stored in the File Fields.
-- **Abort Signal using the Abort Controller** (Browser and Node.js 15+).
+- **Abort Signal and Abort Controller** (Browser and Node.js 15+).
 Abort requests when they are no longer need to be completed.
-For example: when the user leaves a page without waiting for the data to load.
 - **Node.js and a Browser** support.
 - **Proxy Configuration** support.